AppleWin/AppleWin/linux.md

 Some key files have been completely reimplemented or discarded:

 * AppleWin.cpp
-* Video.cpp
 * Frame.cpp
-* NTSC.cpp
+* Video.cpp (partially)

 Some features totally ignored:

-* NSTC colors
 * ethernet
 * serial port
 * debugger
 * speech

-The rest is in a usable state.
+The rest is in a very usable state.

 ## Executables